Couy Griffin: Removal from office

-Subsequent to his 2022 conviction for the trespassing charge, a suit was filed by the group, Citizens for Responsibility and Ethics in Washington (CREW), and the residents of New Mexico under Section 3 of the Fourteenth Amendment to the United States Constitution that would bar him from holding a public office for life due to his participation in insurrection.
+Subsequent to his 2022 conviction for the trespassing charge, a suit was filed by the group, Citizens for Responsibility and Ethics in Washington (CREW), and certain residents of New Mexico under Section 3 of the Fourteenth Amendment to the United States Constitution that would bar him from holding a public office for life due to his participation in the January 6 Capitol riots.

-Following the Disqualification Clause of the Fourteenth Amendment, District Court Judge Francis J. Mathew removed Griffin from public office on September 6, 2022, due to his participation in insurrection.
-The debarment from holding public office for insurrection is "for life", he may never hold a public office again unless the debarment is overruled by a higher court or an Act of Congress.
-Removal of Griffin from his office marked the first instance of a democratically-elected official being disqualified from holding public office under the constitutional provision since the disqualification of the socialist, Victor Berger, in 1919 by a special committee of Congress.
+Following the Disqualification Clause of the Fourteenth Amendment, District Court Judge Francis J. Mathew removed Griffin from public office on September 6, 2022, due to his activities during the riot.

-Griffin appealed the case to the New Mexico Supreme Court, which dismissed the appeal on procedural grounds.

 In October 2022, New Mexico governor Michelle Lujan Grisham appointed Stephanie DuBois to Griffin's vacant seat on the commission.
 DuBois owns a dog grooming business and formerly served as chair of the Otero County Democratic Party.
 Republicans criticized Lujan Grisham for appointing a Democrat to a seat which had been Republican-held.
 DuBois ran for a full term in the November 2022 election but was defeated by Republican Amy Barela, a car salvage business owner and former chair of the Otero County Republican Party.

+Griffin may never hold a public office again unless the debarment is overruled by a higher court or an Act of Congress.
+Removal of Griffin from his office marked the first instance of a democratically elected official being disqualified from holding public office under the constitutional provision since the disqualification of the socialist, Victor Berger, in 1919 by a special committee of Congress.

+Griffin appealed the case to the New Mexico Supreme Court, which dismissed the appeal on procedural grounds in November, and reaffirmed this dismissal in February 2023.

+Griffin appealed again, this time to the Supreme Court of the United States, attempting to rely on the court's ruling in Trump v.
+Anderson, but the court rejected his appeal without comment on March 18, 2024.
+His removal from office under section three of the Fourteenth Amendment of the United States Constitution was the first removal under that amendment of an office holder who participated in the January 6 insurrection, and he is barred from holding public office again in New Mexico.

+2023 arrest in incident with renter

+In May 2023, in an unrelated incident, Griffin was arrested for two counts of harassment and three counts of trespassing.
+A dispute began in April 2023 when Griffin sought to evict a renter from a property which Griffin's family owned, which led to complaints and ultimately charges against Griffin.
+Griffin pleaded not guilty.